ElucidataInc/polly-docs/docs/Scaling compute/Polly Notebooks.md

 ##Accessing Workspace files in Notebook

-**Accessing individual files**
+**Accessing individual files using python and R functions**

 For carrying on analysis, if you require any input files which are available in Polly Workspaces, those files can be fetched using a set of commands.
-You can list all the files present in the Workspace and then select the individual file by the following command
+You can list all the files present in the Workspace and then select the individual file by the following command:

 <pre><code>## Lists all the files present in the project
 list_project_file()